xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ---
-title: "Building a Minimal Viable Armv7 Emulator"
+title: "Building a Minimal Viable Armv7 Emulator from Scratch"
 date: 2025-11-06
 summary: "Emulating armv7 is surprisingly easy, even from scratch AND in Rust"
 draft: true